seabeya/tech-stack/js/README.md

 });
 ```

-Please take a look at the question and its accepted answer: [Stackoverflow](https://stackoverflow.com/questions/76673558/what-is-the-priority-of-eventlistener-callback-functions-in-the-event-loop).
+Please take a look at the question and its accepted answer: [StackOverflow ↗](https://stackoverflow.com/questions/76673558/what-is-the-priority-of-eventlistener-callback-functions-in-the-event-loop).

 >